To complete this tutorial, you must work with a scenario that contains at least the following:

 - Click Convert.
 You will be taken to the Network Optimization tab containing the just created copy.

-Check DC location
+Check distribution center location

-- Zoom in by scrolling your mouse wheel.
+Zoom in by scrolling your mouse wheel.
 Place your mouse cursor over the GFA DC 2 to center the map while zooming in.

 Let us consider Jackson and Vicksburg cities as potential GFA DC 2 locations.